horiam/codebuild-emulator/README.md

 It allows you to avoid running commands line that you don't want or give you the opportunity to go into the container before or after a command for debug purposes.

 ```--pull```
-Force pull of the docker container specified in the CB project.
+Force pull of the docker image specified in the CB project.

 ```--no-assume```
 Skip the assume of the service role specified in the CB project.
 It will pass the actual user credentials to the container through environment variables.
 Useful if you can not assume the CB service role with your user.